 Of all the places I’ve dived in, only one so far offered the possibility of gathering a vibrant city life with scuba diving adventures.
 This place happens to be in my homeland, in France, in the second largest town in the country: Marseille.
 This is why in my first years as a scuba diver I quickly went diving in Marseille and came back as often as I could.

 In 2013, Marseille was chosen to be the European capital of the culture.
 The capital of the culture in Europe is a program that exists since 1985.
-For one year, a city is designated by the European Union for the organisation of a series of cultural events emphasizing on the richness of European cultures.
+For one year, a city is designated by the European Union for the organisation of a series of cultural events emphasising on the richness of European cultures.
 The underlying goal is to foster urban regeneration, change the city’s image and raise its visibility on an international scale.
 The impact on this city has been tremendous!
 Special events, concert, art exhibition and even just walking around is fantastic thanks to all the art pieces distributed all over the city.
 Since 2012, we are assisting at the total rebirth of this city which exists since Antiquity.

 The Old Port offers now a fantastic promenade with a mirror sunshade (l’Ombrière), a totally new National Museum of Mediterranean cultures opened, and it has an amazing black concrete lace style architecture.
 The old landmarks of the city such as Notre-Dame-de-la-Garde Basilica offer great sights as well.
 Ideally located on the highest point of the city, the view is breath-taking: 360° on the town and the Frioul Islands.
 A walking tour of the scenic Panier district (on the right side of the Old Port when looking at the sea) is also really charming if you want to wander around, taste some delicious navettes (orange blossom biscuits) or buy some traditional Marseille soap.

-If you are looking for some action, the fauna is also very rich.
-Inspect every hole and crack in the walls and you will be very likely to see moray eel, grouper and octopus.
-An enormous school of bream and sargo will “fly” all around you and if you are lucky you might even meet sun-fish!
-For the wreck lovers, there two fantastic sites: Le Chaouen, a cargo ship from 1961, from 6 m to 36 m deep, and Le Liban, a steam liner from 1882, from 28 m to 36 m deep.
-Marseille naturally made it to my list of the best diving in Europe.
+The marine fauna is also rich: Inspect every hole and crack in the walls and you will be very likely to see moray eel, grouper and octopus.
+An enormous school of bream and sargo will “fly” all around you and if you are lucky you might even meet sun-fish (usually around the month of June).

 If you enjoyed this post, subscribe to WAD Newsletter to receive the latest posts and all the behind the scenes stories once a month (100% guaranteed spam-free)